The Last Boy Scout: Plot

-Joe reveals to Jimmy that when he was in the Secret Service, he witnessed Baynard torturing a woman in a hotel room and assaulted the senator to intercept the attack.
-Baynard retaliated by having Joe fired from the Secret Service for refusing to cover up the incident.
-At Joe's house, Jimmy meets Joe's abrasive daughter Darian.
-When Joe catches Jimmy attempting to use cocaine in the bathroom, Joe kicks him out.
-As Jimmy leaves, Darian asks him to sign a football trading card, stating that Joe was a fan of Jimmy's and never watched another game after he was banned from the league.
-He leaves her with the signed card, "To the daughter of the last Boy Scout."
+At Joe's house, Jimmy attempts to use cocaine in the bathroom.
+However, Joe catches Jimmy and kicks him out.
+As Jimmy leaves, Joe's daughter Darian asks him to sign a football trading card.
+She states that Joe was a fan of Jimmy's and never watched another game after he was banned from the league.

-Learning of Mike's affair with Sarah, the police assume Joe killed him and move to make an arrest.
+Learning of Mike's affair with Sarah, the police assume that Joe killed him and move to make an arrest.
 Milo, Marcone's top henchman, captures Joe first and shoots a detective using Joe's gun.
-Marcone explains to Joe that he has been buying Senate votes to legalize sports gambling, but that Baynard tried to blackmail Marcone for $6 million.
+Marcone has been buying Senate votes to legalize sports gambling, but Baynard tried to blackmail Marcone for $6 million.
 Aware of Joe's history with Baynard, Marcone explains it would be cheaper to kill the senator and frame Joe for the murder.
-Joe is taken to a wooded area and forced to hand a briefcase full of money to Baynard's bodyguards, and Marcone's men surreptitiously switch it with a briefcase containing a bomb.
+Joe is taken to a wooded area and forced to hand a briefcase with money to Baynard's bodyguards, and Marcone's men surreptitiously switch it with a briefcase containing a bomb.
 Joe is rescued by Jimmy and Darian, and acquires both briefcases after running the bodyguards and Milo off the road.
 However, Milo survives and while Darian is left to wait for the police, she is abducted by Milo.

 Heading to the stadium to rescue Darian, Joe and Jimmy are captured and escorted to Marcone's office.
 Jimmy creates a diversion, allowing them to fight their way free.
-Realizing Milo will attempt to shoot Baynard, Joe goes after Milo while sending Jimmy to warn the senator.
+Realizing that Milo plans to shoot Baynard, Joe goes after Milo while sending Jimmy to warn the senator.
 Grabbing the game ball, Jimmy throws it at Baynard, knocking him down just as Milo starts to open fire.
-Joe knocks Milo to the edge of the stadium light platform, where SWAT officers shoot him before he falls into the moving rotor blades of a helicopter.
-The suitcase of money is recovered and Marcone, having escaped with the rigged briefcase, is killed when he opens it at his estate.
-The next day, Joe and Sarah reconcile, and Joe and Jimmy decide to become partners while having ideas of one-liners.
+Joe knocks Milo to the edge of the stadium light platform, where SWAT officers shoot him before he falls into the moving rotor blades of a police helicopter.
+The briefcase of money is recovered and Marcone, having escaped with the rigged briefcase, is killed when he opens it at his estate.
+The next day, Joe and Sarah reconcile, and Joe and Jimmy decide to become partners.